amine-amaach/simulators/ioTSensorsMQTT-SpB/README.md

     <img src="docs/Demo03.png" alt="logo"/>

     <img src="docs/Demo04.png" alt="logo"/>

-* Or watch the following video on YouTube : [MQTT Sparkplug B data simulator](https://youtu.be/dfqTsJFMq_w)

 * Please let me know if you're using this project and I'm looking forward to your feedback.